 "The Association now has a membership of 1,500 and is becoming one of the most important institutions in Japan aiming at the improvement of the nurse's general standing, character, knowledge and technique.
 Its further purpose is to ensure closer friendship and co-operation among nurses, with a view to upholding the principle of service to humanity.
-We are, therefore, convinced that our organisation may make valuable contributions in the future to the development of nursing in
+We are, therefore, convinced that our organisation may make valuable contributions.